matsuro-hadouken/ggxchain-draft/node-installation/Systemd/README.md

 At the time of writing this documentation, the network is in the early testnet stage.
 Certain variables, such as `endpoints domains`, `bootnodes`, and `telemetry`, may undergo multiple changes.
 To streamline the adjustment of these parameters, we will create a configuration file and include it in the systemd unit configuration.
 This approach enables more coherent and organized management of these parameters in a transparent and readable manner, ensuring the freshness and accuracy of the values.

-  **Please ALWAYS validate essential components for node deployment.
-Here is little checklist:**
+**Prior to deploying the node, it is crucial to thoroughly validate all essential parameters.
+Here is a handy checklist to ensure a smooth deployment:**

 * _Node binary version_
 * _Rust toolchain version_